-Income tax expense was \$14.5 million for the fiscal year ended March 31, 2014, as compared to \$5.1 million for the fiscal year ended March 31, 2013.
+Income tax expense was \$14.5 million for the fiscal year ended March 31, 2014, as compared to \$5.1 million for the fiscal yearended March 31, 2013.
 The increase in tax expense was primarily attributable to an increase in pre-tax income from operations in excess of remaining net operating losses available in the fiscal year ended March 31, 2014.
 Our effective tax rate differed from the federal statutory rate primarily due to changes in valuation allowances during the period.
 Our valuation allowances decreased by \$92.1 million and \$1.3 million during fiscal years ended March 31, 2014 and 2013, respectively, due to the utilization of net operating loss carryforwards from prior years against income earned during each year.

 As of March 31, 2014, we had gross unrecognized tax benefits, including interest and penalties, of \$24.9 million, of which \$24.9 million would affect our effective tax rate if realized.
 For the fiscal year ended March 31, 2014, gross unrecognized tax benefits increased by \$3.2 million.
-We are generally no longer subject to audit for U.S. federal income tax returns for periods prior to our fiscal year ended October 31, 2010 and state income tax returns for periods prior to fiscal year ended October 31, 2010.
+We are generally no longer subject to audit for U.S. federal income tax returns for periods prior to our fiscal year ended October 31, 2010 and state income tax returns for periods prior to fiscal year ended October 31, 2007.
+With few exceptions, we are no longer subject to income tax examinations in non-U.S. jurisdictions for years prior to fiscal year ended October 31, 2010.
 U.S. federal taxing authorities have completed their audit through the fiscal years ended October 31, 2009.
 Certain U.S. state taxing authorities are currently examining our income tax returns from fiscal years ended October 31, 2007 through October 31, 2010.
 The determination as to further adjustments to our gross unrecognized tax benefits during the next 12 months is not practicable.